Epic Bible College

+Epic Bible College viewed from Auburn Boulevard.

 Epic Bible College (formerly known as Trinity Life Bible College or TLBC) is a private Bible college in Sacramento, California.

 History

 Epic Bible College was founded in 1974 under the name "Trinity School of the Bible" by Paul Trulin.
 Trulin was the pastor of Trinity Church (now Trinity Life Center; an Assemblies of God congregation) at the time and wanted to train people for Christian ministry.
 The church board and congregation shared his vision and approved the establishment of a church-based Bible college.
 Trulin served as pastor of the church as well as president of the Bible College until his retirement in 1982.

 Trinity began to seek accreditation in 1993, and achieved accreditation candidacy level in 1999.
 In 2004 the process was complete and Trinity received full accreditation from the Transnational Association of Christian Colleges and Schools.
 Through the process, Trinity has seen academic improvement, the addition of a Division of General Education, upgrades in technology and facilities, and now has more opportunities to grant financial aid.